 Photo from https://www.brookfieldpropertiesretail.com / Brookfield Properties

-Fuddruckers World's Greatest Hamburgers, on the right, welcomed its first diners in July 2002.
+Fuddruckers World's Greatest Hamburgers, on the right, welcomed first diners in July 2002.
 Bonefish Grill, on the left, was launched in July 2014.
 These restaurants were installed in the mall's old Wyatt's (later Furrs) Cafeteria space.

 Photo from https://www.brookfieldpropertiesretail.com / Brookfield Properties